HermelaAbraham/Big-Data-Term-Project/README.md

 After syncing dependencies via `uv sync` and sourcing to the proper venv, you should be able to run `marimo edit main.py` within the `notebook/` directory.

 This should open up your default web browser to the notebook

+### User Interface

+The notebook includes a UI section for testing the model.
+To use the subreddit search feature, you'll need to create a `subreddits.csv` file in either the `notebook/` directory or the project root.
+The CSV file should have a `subreddit` column with one subreddit name per row.
+See `subreddits.csv.example` for the expected format.